XView

 -version

-Followed by an integer specifying the version.
-Needs to be 3.
+Followed by an integer specifying the process file specifications version.
+Needs to be 4 for XView version 3.1.0 and later.

 [-N]

 Followed by an integer specifying the number columns used for the process simulation.
 The default is 1000 columns.
-It is followed by a whole number from 200 (fast execution low resolution) to 2000 (slow execution high resolution).
+It is followed by a whole number from 200 (fast execution but low resolution) to 2000 (slow execution, high resolution, and high memory use).

 [-angle]

-Followed by and integer 0 to 89 specifying the camera angle with respect to the horizontal in degrees.
+Followed by and integer 0 to 90 (changed from 89 in spec 3) specifying the camera angle with respect to the horizontal in degrees.
+90 degrees gives a vertical top view of the cross section.
 The default is 30.

 [-use_nm]

 If present, a height map is shown.
-The heights are iwith respect to the substrate surface in angstrom units.
+The heights are with respect to the substrate surface in angstrom.

 If present, a layer legend with material names is included to the left of the cross section.